willow9886/docs-new/support-user-guide.md

 ## Company Tickets (Named, Partner, & Staff users)

-You can view, search and refine your open and closed tickets in the My Tickets section of the dashboard.
+Here you can view, search and refine all tickets associated with your organization.
+This includes both tickets opened by you and tickets opened by your fellow organizational named contacts.

+## Partner Companies (Partner users only)

+In the Partner Companies section of the dashboard, users from a certified Gluu partner organization will be able to view, search and refine tickets associated with the Gluu customer accounts the partner is working with.